BrowserWorks/Waterfox/js/src/doc/Debugger/Debugger.Script.md

 :   This is `true` if this script's code is ECMAScript strict mode code, and
     `false` otherwise.

-`sourceMapURL`
-:   If this script was produced by a minimizer or translated from some other
-    language, and we know the URL of a <b>source map</b> document relating the source positions in this script to the corresponding source positions in the original source, then this property's value is that URL.
-Otherwise, this is `null`.

-    (On the web, the translator may provide the source map URL in a specially formatted comment in the JavaScript source code, or via a header in the HTTP reply that carried the generated JavaScript.)

 ## Function Properties of the Debugger.Script Prototype Object

 The functions described below may only be called with a `this` value